april-org/april-ann/README.md

   Some empirical evaluations of a temperature forecasting module based on Artificial Neural Networks for a domotic home environment.
   In *IC3K - KDIR*, pages 206-211, 2012.

-Our ancient ANN implementation in the former April tookit was published here:
+Our ancient ANN implementation in the former APRIL tookit was published here:

 - S. España-Boquera, F. Zamora-Martinez, M.J.
 Castro-Bleda, J. Gorbe-Moya.
   Efficient BP algorithms for general feedforward neural networks.